apigee-labs/rapier/README.md

 September 14, 2016:

-Rapier genenration utilities are available as a command installed using `pip install rapier` or `easy_install rapier`.
+Rapier generation utilities are available as a command installed using `pip install rapier` or `easy_install rapier`.

 ## <a name="install"></a>Install